 Patient portals can also streamline check-in and registration by requiring them to fill out new-patient paperwork or sign waivers ahead of the appointment.
 Virtual portals can also act as resource centers by equipping patients with dashboards to request services or obtain the information they need.
 Automated appointment reminders and e-payment options can connect you to patients via text, making interactions with patients more immediate.

 Gone are the days of handwriting everything or risking the chance of your handwriting being misread due to differences in penmanship.
 Electronic health records allow your practice to maintain a digital record of each of your patients, their symptoms, your notes for the next steps of their treatment, and more, all kept in one easy-to-find system rather than confusing or subjective filing habits.

 While it might feel counterintuitive to refer to your patients as “customers” of your practice, your relationship with them is inherently service- and transaction-based.
 When you view it this way, you can further develop and adapt to various patient needs or preferences if you tap into their feedback as a resource for your practice.
 Patient satisfaction surveys can indicate the patient’s perception of your services and offer room for improvement.

 How Outsourcing Your Medical Billing can Improve Patient Access & Overall Efficiency

-A medical billing firm can equip your practice with 24/7 reporting via analytics, for example, or can act as an in-house EHR expert.
+Outsourcing your medical billing can tremendously improve your practice in terms of internal and external efficiency.
+A medical billing firm can equip your practice with 24/7 reporting via analytics, for example, or can act as an in-house electronic health records (EHR) expert.
 In doing so, the outsourcing service can help ensure that incentive program adherence doesn’t drag your team’s time away from patients.